At the last hardware hack night, Jake and I got a web page to transmit uart serial data to an arduino at 9600 baud using the webaudio browser api.

 A good next step would be to get the browser microphone API working for serial input for full duplex serial communication using only a web page.

-42 thoughts on “serial over webaudio
+42 comments on “serial over webaudio” Add yours →

 Comments are closed.
+You can not add new comments.